Knicks hand Clippers ninth straight loss, win 107-85

 Share via Email

+NEW YORK — Things are going so poorly for the Clippers that they can't even beat the Knicks anymore.

-NEW YORK — Kristaps Porzingis scored 25 points and the New York Knicks extended the Los Angeles Clippers' losing streak to nine games with a 107-85 victory Monday night.
+Kristaps Porzingis scored 25 points and New York extended Los Angeles' losing streak to nine games with a 107-85 victory Monday night.

-Porzingis outplayed a frustrated Blake Griffin and helped the Knicks snap a 10-game skid in the series with their first victory over the Clippers in five years.
+Porzingis outplayed a frustrated Blake Griffin and helped the Knicks snap a 10-game skid in the series with their first victory over the Clippers in more than five years.

+"Bottom line, we just can't sustain anything," Clippers coach Doc Rivers said.
+"Right now we get it going a little bit and one thing happens and it just implodes."

 Doug McDermott added 16 points for the Knicks, including a 3-pointer that swung the momentum for good midway through the third quarter.